Elected Members - 12th Alice Springs Town Council

 Mayor Ryan was born in Alice Springs in 1955 and completed his primary education at 'Our Lady of the Sacred Heart School' in Alice Springs.
 His business career commenced in 1972 when he started work at the Alice Springs Camera Shop which he purchased in 1974.
 Since then, he has also gained invaluable knowledge of the tourism industry as licensee of the Mt Ebenezer Roadhouse (SW of Alice Springs) and later as co-owner of Dunmarra Roadhouse.

-Mayor Ryan is the President of the Local Government Association NT, a NT Grants Commissioner; Chair of the Regional Development Australia - NT Inc., Member of the Central Australian Chamber of Commerce Executive, Co-chair of the Outback Way Development Council, a Board Member of the Northern Territory 'Thunder' Football Club and Vice-President of the Finke Desert Race.
+Mayor Ryan is the President of the Local Government Association NT, a NT Grants Commissioner; Chair of the Regional Development Australia - NT Inc., Member of the Central Australian Chamber of Commerce Executive, Co-chair of the Outback Way Development Council and Vice-President of the Finke Desert Race.

 First elected as Mayor of Alice Springs in March 2008, Mayor Ryan and was again re-elected in March 2012 for a second term.
 Along with his fellow Councillors, Mayor Ryan is passionate about promoting and working for the Alice Springs community.
 Mayor Ryan works tirelessly towards making Alice Springs the best possible place to live, work and visit.